rockbenben/docs-imgprompt/docs/en/guide/interface.md

 ### 2. Browse and Insert Prompts

 In the "Select Tag" area, you will see tags in different colors, each displaying an English prompt along with its native language translation.
 When you click on a tag, it will be automatically added to the prompt text box for quick selection.
+Additionally, if the tag has a corresponding example image, the interface will automatically update to display its preview image, helping you intuitively understand the prompt's actual effect.

 ### 3. Edit Prompts and Suggestions